Here’s What Really Kills Cockroaches—And What Doesn’t

 Although the exterminator is probably the best route when it comes to getting rid of cockroaches, some people are up for trying natural remedies to get rid of these little buggers.
 If you do decide to pursue the natural route to getting rid of cockroaches as opposed to hiring an exterminator, here are the things you should know that your exterminator won’t tell you.

 What helps: adhesive-based traps

 Want to catch the roach without running around your house?
 Try adhesive-based traps.
 According to Orkin, a pest control company, “Sticky cockroach bait traps are a good monitoring tool, but not a good way to get rid of cockroaches.
 Based on the limitations of their size and design, they often fail to catch more than a few insects at a time.
 However, when employed in the right way, a cockroach trap can still play a role in dealing with pest infestations.”

 Adhesive-based traps can help with the roaches that are roaming around your house, but unfortunately, this will not help you in locating the roach’s original nest (where you will probably find even more roaches).
-Here are a few chemical-free ways to get rid of pests.

 Don’t try: cucumbers

 This may come as a bit of a shock, but people have tested using cucumbers as a way to repel roaches away from their home.
 The theory is to use cucumber peels to ward off cockroaches because they find the smell repulsive.
 However, the myth has been busted and doesn’t actually get rid of cockroaches.
 According to pest control company Western Exterminator, “Many think that this home remedy for cockroaches works as a natural repellent as roaches hate the smell of cucumber.
 This is a myth.
 In fact, you’re more likely to attract these crawling insects than repel them by offering them a free dinner!”
 Did you know that other foods have unique uses besides just for eating?
 Here are a few extraordinary uses for everyday foods.